- Things to Do

 I’ve run countless laps on this two-mile loop trail in the heart of Flagstaff, taking in the views of the San Francisco Peaks and getting lapped by elite athletes visiting for altitude training.
 Thankfully, Buffalo Park can also be enjoyed at a more leisurely pace, on foot or on bike.

 Flagstaff is a college town, home to more than 20,000 students at Northern Arizona University (NAU).
-Wandering campus or browsing the NAU Art Museum are completely free, and visitors can channel their inner Lumberjack spirit at events like Homecoming (October).
+Wandering campus is completely free and visitors can channel their inner Lumberjack spirit at events like Homecoming (October).

 We take the environment very seriously in Flagstaff, and Willow Bend is leading the way in educating future generations about protecting our resources.
 Do a self-guided tour of the surrounding gardens to see wildlife and wildflowers or check out the Science Saturday events.

 You’ve probably watched the ball drop at midnight in Times Square dozens of times, but you haven’t really experienced New Year’s Eve until you’ve watched the Pinecone Drop in Downtown Flagstaff.
 Revelers pack the streets around the historic Weatherford Hotel to ring in the new year, and if you’re not ambitious enough for midnight, there’s also a 10 p.m. drop.

 You know you’re in an outdoor town when the trail system rivals the road network.
 FUTS features nearly 60 miles of inter-connected trails in and around Flagstaff used for both commuting and recreation.
 Ditch the car and explore Flagstaff on foot or bike.
 Sign up for the Flagstaff Trails Passport for more hiking recommendations.